agapas/separate-curves/README.md

 # separate-curves
 Blender addon for splitting curve into separated objects by loose parts.
-It's interface can be found in Sidebar on the right, in SCO Panel.
+The interface can be found in Sidebar on the right, in SCO Panel and it's displayed only if any curve object is selected.

 Images below display the addon in action: